BlokasLabs/pisound-docs/Pisound-App.md

 # Pisound App
 ![pisound-app](https://raw.githubusercontent.com/wiki/BlokasLabs/pisound-docs/images/pisound-app.jpg)

 The mobile app communicates with a dedicated server running on Raspberry Pi & Pisound via Bluetooth.
 It is called Pisound Control Server (`pisound-ctl`) and it allows listing all supported patches in predefined locations (usually `/usr/local/...-patches`) and to selectively launch the patches in the appropriate software, making headless browsing and switching between patches easy, as well as executing custom scripts.

+Furthermore, since version 1.03, the app has an integration with TheTechnobear's [MEC software](https://github.com/TheTechnobear/MEC), that means the patches may have parameter controls whose values can be modified within the app, they can be used for display feedback from the patch to the app, and are MIDI mappable to external MIDI controllers!

 The stdout and stderr outputs of the launched application are displayed in real time, informing the user on what is going on with the patch application.